satishkamavaram/agentic-ai-a2a-mcp/a2a-jira-agent/README.md

 # Introduction

-This project demonstrates how to build a intelligent Jira assistant using the A2A protocol and MCP server architecture:
+This project demonstrates how to build a intelligent Jira assistant using the A2A protocol and MCP server architecture with Authentication enabled:

 - **A2A Jira Client**: The user enters a natural language query in the client tool.
 - **A2A Jira Server**: Receives the query, consults the LLM (OpenAI/ChatGPT), and orchestrates tool calls to the Jira MCP server.